evanswitte/King_County_EDA/README.md

 ## Results and Conclusion
 The results are listed in detail in the EDA.ipynb file.
 The structure of the EDA is as follows:

-Understand the Data
+- Understand the Data <br>
-Data cleaning
+- Data cleaning
-A presentation of the stakeholder and their needs/requirements.
+- A presentation of the stakeholder and their needs/requirements.
-Hypotheses from the stakeholder
+- Hypotheses from the stakeholder
-Processing of the King County dataset to answer the hypotheses
+- Processing of the King County dataset to answer the hypotheses